cziter15/ksIotFrameworkLib/README.md

 - The **postInit** method is the best place to obtain a weak pointer to another component by calling **findComponent**.
 This will handle cases when other components were added via init method.

 ## Building application
-To build an application, simply create a new class inherited from ksApplication.
-Inside the init method, add and set up components.
-You can also optionally override the loop method, but remember that the base class method (ksApplication's loop) iterates over the list of registered components and executes the loop call on each of them.
+To build an application, simply create a new class inherited from ksApplication and add your initial components inside the init method.
+See projects like **emon_fw** for reference.

-### The sequence of operations unfolds as follows:
+### How does it work under the hood?
 - The application is created, followed by the invocation of its init() method.
 If false is returned from the init method, the subsequent execution of the loop will be skipped, resulting in no iteration over the components.
+The App Rotator will then try to run next apllication.
 - In case the init() method returns true, the application proceeds to execute its loop() function.
 This function traverses through the components, initializing each of them.
 - In the subsequent iteration, the application triggers the postInitialize() method for each component.
 - Following this, the application is fully initialized and enters a looping state where it iterates over the components, invoking their respective loop methods.
-- If any component returns false during its loop method execution, the application will halt, and typically, the App Rotator will select the next application for execution.
+- If any component returns false during it's loop method, the application will break and the App Rotator will select the next application for execution.

 ```c++
 bool PelletInfo::init()